bjackman/locali-ci/README.md

 Bugs (high to low priority):

- - Cancelled jobs still get cached if they shut down via `exit` instead of being directly terminated by `SIGINT`.
-This only happens in a full real-world run, I think it's specifically caused by the `SIGINT` being inherited by the child processes, the logic in `test.rs` is correct in the world where jobs only ever get canceled by signals we send them ourselves.
  - Linked output data gets interpreted as HTML instead of plaintext.
  - Sometimes the system gets gummed up, I'm not sure if this is just a status reporting issue or if the system stops making progress at at all.
    Probably should fix all the simpler bugs first then look into this some more.
    I don't see this when running against this repo, only when running on my big fat kernel tree.
- - Shutdown still does not happen cleanly on my kernel repo.
-At least one reason for this seems to be that child processes inherit the SIGINT.
-Another is that Ctrl-C just doesn't always kill the service.
  - Status output doesn't seem to get updated when tested range shrinks?
  - No tests for checking config cache...
  - No tests for actual contents of config cache.
 (E.g: Nothing to catch bug